zamdevio/mdviewer/README.md

 - **Editor Only** - Focus on writing
 - **Preview Only** - Focus on reading

+### Settings

+Access settings from the navbar to configure:
+- **Theme**: Light, dark, or system preference
+- **Auto-Save**: Enable/disable automatic saving
+- **Keyboard Shortcuts**: Enable/disable keyboard shortcuts
+- **Default Content**: Show default markdown template for new files
+- **Items Per Page**: Configure pagination for files page
+- **Clear All Data**: Permanently delete all files and settings (with confirmation)

+### Secure Export & Import

+Export and import functionality allows you to backup and restore all your markdown files and settings with enterprise-grade encryption.

+#### How Export Works

+1. **Navigate to Settings** - Click the Settings icon in the navbar
+2. **Export Section** - Scroll to the "Export Data" section
+3. **Optional Password Protection** - Enter a password to encrypt your backup (recommended)
+4. **Click Export** - A JSON file downloads containing:
+   - All your saved markdown files (filenames, content, timestamps)
+   - Current editor content and active file
+   - All settings (theme, auto-save preferences, etc.)
+   - Export metadata (version, date)

+#### Encryption Details

+When you provide a password during export:
+- **AES-GCM Encryption** - Uses 256-bit AES-GCM encryption (industry standard)
+- **PBKDF2 Key Derivation** - Password is processed with 100,000 iterations using SHA-256
+- **Random Salt & IV** - Each export generates unique cryptographic values
+- **Authenticated Encryption** - GCM mode ensures data integrity and authenticity
+- **Base64 Encoding** - Encrypted data is safely encoded for JSON storage

+The encrypted file contains:
+- Random 16-byte salt (unique per export)
+- Random 12-byte initialization vector (unique per export)
+- Encrypted JSON data
+- Authentication tag (built into GCM)

+#### How Import Works

+1. **Navigate to Settings** - Click the Settings icon in the navbar
+2. **Import Section** - Scroll to the "Import Data" section
+3. **Select Backup File** - Click "Import" and select your exported JSON file
+4. **Password Entry** - If the file is encrypted, a password panel appears automatically
+5. **Unlimited Retries** - You can try the password as many times as needed
+6. **Conflict Resolution** - If files with the same name or ID exist, choose to:
+   - **Skip** - Keep existing file, don't import
+   - **Replace** - Overwrite existing file with imported version
+   - **Keep Both** - Import with a new name (e.g., `file-1.md`)
+7. **Validation** - Invalid files are automatically filtered and reported
+8. **Success** - All valid files are imported and ready to use

+#### Password Panel Features

+When importing an encrypted file:
+- **Automatic Detection** - The app detects encrypted files automatically
+- **Password Panel** - Opens automatically if no password was entered
+- **Unlimited Attempts** - Try passwords as many times as needed
+- **Error Messages** - Clear feedback for incorrect passwords or corrupted files
+- **Manual Close Only** - Panel only closes when you click the X button (prevents accidental closure)
+- **Enter Key Support** - Press Enter to submit password quickly

+#### File Format Support

+The export/import system supports:
+- **Plain JSON** - Unencrypted backups (for convenience)
+- **AES-GCM Encrypted** - Password-protected backups (recommended)
+- **Legacy Format** - Backward compatible with older export format

+#### Data Included in Export

+- **Files**: All saved markdown files with:
+  - Unique IDs
+  - Filenames
+  - Full content
+  - Creation timestamps
+- **Current State**:
+  - Active editor content
+  - Currently editing file reference
+- **Settings**:
+  - Theme preference
+  - Auto-save setting
+  - Keyboard shortcuts preference
+  - Default content setting
+  - Items per page setting

+#### Storage Location

+All data is stored locally in your browser using `localStorage`:
+- **No Server Upload** - Your data never leaves your device
+- **Browser Storage** - Uses browser's built-in storage mechanism
+- **Persistent** - Data persists across browser sessions
+- **Private** - Only accessible from your browser

+#### Best Practices

+- **Regular Backups** - Export your data regularly to prevent loss
+- **Use Strong Passwords** - Longer, complex passwords provide better security
+- **Store Passwords Safely** - Remember or securely store your export passwords
+- **Test Imports** - Periodically test importing backups to ensure they work
+- **Multiple Backups** - Keep multiple backup files for redundancy

 ### Features in Action

 - **Markdown Support**: Headers, lists, code blocks, tables, blockquotes, links, images